vmware-archive/nsxraml/documentation/appendix.md

   `GET /api/2.0/services/policy/serviceprovider/firewall/info` instead.
 * Setting the *tcpStrict* in the global configuration section of Distributed Firewall is deprecated.
 Starting in NSX 6.4.0, *tcpStrict* is defined at the section level.
-  **Note:** If you upgrade to NSX 6.4.0 or later, the global configuration setting for **tcpStrict** is used to configure **tcpStrict** in each existing layer 3 section. **tcpStrict** is set to *false* in layer 2 sections and layer 3 redirect sections. **stateless** and **useSid** are new attributes in NSX 6.4.0 and are set to the default values during upgrade.
+  **Note:** If you upgrade to NSX 6.4.0 or later, the global configuration setting for **tcpStrict** is used to configure **tcpStrict** in each existing layer 3 section. **tcpStrict** is set to *false* in layer 2 sections and layer 3 redirect sections.
 See "Working with Distributed Firewall Configuration" for more information.

 ### Behavior Changes in NSX 6.4.0